tahze0/TicTacToe_Server_Side/README.md

 ### Features

-- Leaderboard to keep track od the winners of the last 10 games
+- Leaderboard to keep track the winners of the last 10 games
 - Smooth transition effects for cell interactions.
 - Visual indication of the player's turn.
 - Clear button to reset the game board.